-Nico Reddaway is a Melbourne based media artist.
-Recently graduated from a Bachelor of Fine Arts-Media Arts, her work eloquently merges self-performance and video.
+Nico Reddaway is a Melbourne based artist working primarily with media, installation and performance.
+Her work eloquently merges self-performance and video.
 Drawing on themes of identity and transformation, Reddaway’s work gives the viewer unique passage to the spectacle of the absurd.
+Nico Reddaway completed a Bachelor of Fine Arts in Media Arts at RMIT University, in 2012.
+In 2013 and 2014 she has exhibited and performed at various galleries and festivals including Melbourne Fringe Festival, Gertrude Projection Festival, The Next Wave Festival, White Night Festival, RMIT School of Art Gallery, Colour Box Studio, Testing Grounds, D11@Docklands, Lincoln Art Centre, First Site Gallery, Yarra Sculpture Gallery, and Donkey Wheel House.
 Reddaway has been gaining industry experience interning for Channels: The Australian Video Art Festival and has previously held intern and volunteer positions for RMIT Gallery, ACMI, MIFF and Next Wave Festival.

-Amie is a Melbourne based artist who seeks to enquire into social systems and systems of knowledge through various projects, often exploring and documenting with archival methods of collecting and utilizing video, performance art and installation.
+Amie Anderson is a Melbourne based artist who seeks to enquire into social systems and systems of knowledge through various projects, often exploring and documenting with archival methods of collecting and utilizing video, performance art and installation.
 Her work recurrently displays a strong interest in breaking down social barriers through art, creating opportunities for exchange and both inter-human relations and personal experiences.
 In pursuit of this, her work is approached as a kind of extrasensory investigation, one which invents new kinds of knowledge, sustains intuition, and disrupts our sense of ‘self’ in the world.
 Resulting works occupy both the space of the banal and the miraculous.
-The body, particularly her own, often becomes a natural extension of her work; a conduit through which actions and ideas flow, touching on the nature of our corporeal and social existence.
-Amie Anderson, completed a Bachelor of Fine Arts (Honours) in Sculpture and Spatial Practice at The Victorian College of the Arts, in 2012.
-During this time she was awarded the 2009 Yvonne Cohen Scholarship, the 2011 Woodgain Sculpture Prize and was selected for the 2010 Victoria Harbour Young Artist Initiative.
-In 2013 she exhibited and performed in various group shows including Colour Light Plays, (curated by Sandra Bridie and Craig Burgess).
+The body, particularly her own, often becomes a natural extension of her work; a conduit through which actions and ideas flow, touching on the nature of our corporeal existence.

 Matt Tierney (online, Matt Leaf) is a musician and audio-visual artist from Australia.
 Between software programs, electronic instruments, guitars, cameras, and appropriated content, Tierney navigates a range of approaches to digital media in an evolving body of work that is often abstract, and multi-lingual in its approach.
 In recent years he has been a recipient of numerous grants from funding bodies such as the Australia Council for the Arts, CAL Australia, JUMP Mentoring and the Ian Potter Cultural Trust.
 He has participated in Artist in Residence programs with BIG CI in the Blue Mountains NSW, ANAT in Perth and Harvestworks in NYC.
 Most recent activity has been live performances in Australia and the United States under the name ‘PROGRAMS’, with installation work predominantly exhibited under the name ‘Leaf-tierney’, at West Space, Liquid Architecture Festival, NEW LOW, Blindside, Screen Space, various BYOB shows, and Design Festa Gallery in Tokyo.